 These transport projects are part of the An Accessible City programme of improvements to the travel network in the central city.

-It will support the economic, social and environmental regeneration of the city centre by making it more compact and safer and easier to get around – for any form of transport.
+They support the economic, social and environmental regeneration of the city centre by making it more compact and safer and easier to get around – for any form of transport.

-The new design of the streets will balance the needs and choices of more people moving around the central city.
+The new design of the streets balance the needs and choices of more people moving around the central city.
 An Accessible City plans for: